tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 - GCC with -O3 optimization
 - GNOME 44.3

+## Benchtool
+The benchtool is a custom pluggable benchmarking tool that provides fair, apples-to-apples comparisons between storage engines, you can find the repo here: [benchtool](https://github.com/tidesdb/benchtool).
+The benchtool is used to conduct all benchmarks in this article.

 ## Benchmark Methodology

-The benchmark tool measures:
+The benchmark tool measures
 - Throughput in operations per second (ops/sec)
 - Latency metrics including average, P50, P95, P99, minimum, and maximum values in microseconds
 - Iteration speed for full database scan performance
 - Total duration for workload completion

-Test parameters:
+Test parameters
 - Operations ranging from 500,000 to 5,000,000 depending on the test
 - Key sizes of 8-16 bytes
 - Value sizes from 32 to 1024 bytes